 Figure 4.1.
 Schematic of the CMS detector with the main subdetectors labeled.
-[17]
+1

-The innermost subdetector is the tracker; it is composed of silicon and is responsible for recording the trajectories of the charged particles that emerge from the collisions.
-The tracker is discussed in Section 4.2.2.
-Surrounding the tracker, the electromagnetic calorimeter (ECAL) is a homogenous calorimeter that measures the energy of electrons and photons by detecting the scintillated light produced as the particles shower in the lead tungstate crystals that compose the ECAL.
-The ECAL is described in Section 4.2.3.
-The hadronic calorimeter (HCAL) surrounds the ECAL.
-Responsible for measuring the energies of charged and neutral hadrons, the HCAL is a sampling calorimeter composed of layers of brass absorber and plastic scintillator.
-The HCAL is discussed in Section 4.2.4 Beyond the HCAL lies CMS's superconducting solenoid magnet.
+The HCAL is discussed in Section 4.2.4.
+Beyond the HCAL lies CMS's superconducting solenoid magnet.
 With a magnetic field of 3.8 T, the solenoid bends the paths of charged particles as they traverse the detector, allowing their charge and momentum to be determined.
 Outside of the solenoid magnet are the CMS muon systems; composed of gas ionization detectors, the CMS muon system records the paths of muons as they pass through the detector.
-The muon detectors are described in Section 4.2.5 Responsible for parsing information from each subdetector in order to determine which collision events to record and which to reject, the CMS trigger system is described in Section 4.2.6.
+The muon detectors are described in Section 4.2.5.
+Responsible for parsing information from each subdetector in order to determine which collision events to record and which to reject, the CMS trigger system is described in Section 4.2.6.